Staunton River State Park: History

 In 1899, there was a Christian social colony from Wisconsin at the fork.
 The colony was an experimental Utopian commune.
 On August 8, 1899 J. C. Zimmerman purchased a tract of land about two miles (3 km) above the confluence of the Dan and Staunton Rivers.
 The parcel covered 1426 acre.
 Zimmerman headed the group of nine or ten families who established the colony.
 Buildings were arranged in a semicircle, with a communal kitchen and dining room in the center.
 However, the people knew little of the area's farming practices; the colony began to fail, and the group soon left.

 In 1933, the Commission of Conservation and Development of the Commonwealth of Virginia bought 1196 acre of land from J. W. Johnson, his wife Mary C. Johnson, J. E. Johnson and his wife Elizabeth Johnson.
 Other land for the park was also purchased.
 From 1933 to 1935, a Civilian Conservation Corps (CCC) company was established at "the fork".
 Most of the buildings and facilities of the park were built by the CCC.

 In 1936, Staunton River State Park was opened to the public as one of the original six state parks.
 Covering 1776 acre, it provided recreation for the people of south-central Virginia.
 In 1952, with the completion of the John H. Kerr Dam and the formation of Buggs Island Lake, part of the park was flooded.
 The park offers many forms of recreation: a pool, tennis courts, a volleyball court, concession stand, picnic areas, children's playground, boat-launching facility, campground, cabins and nature trails.
 Located in a rural area, much of the original beauty of "Captain Staunton's River" still exists.

 The Staunton River State Park Historic District was listed on the National Register of Historic Places in 2007.
 The national historic district encompasses 14 contributing buildings, 5 contributing sites, and 5 contributing structures.
-They include the District Manager's House and garage (1934), restaurant / visitor's center (1935-1936), pool area including the bath house and concession building, picnic areas including shelters and latrines (1933-1934, 1934-1935), the cabin area and cabins (1934-1936), campground (1940), and tennis courts (1937).
+They include the District Manager's House and garage (1934), restaurant / visitor center (1935-1936), pool area including the bath house and concession building, picnic areas including shelters and latrines (1933-1934, 1934-1935), the cabin area and cabins (1934-1936), campground (1940), and tennis courts (1937).